On this page

 If using the People import spreadsheet, you can include the above types of users and organizations in a same spreadsheet, as long as you respect their order (companies > departments > users).

-For performance and security issues, each spreadsheet can contain 1,000 items at most.
+For better performance and security, each spreadsheet can contain 1,000 items at most.
 To load more than 1,000 records, organize them in multiple spreadsheets and load one spreadsheet at a time.

 - Create your People > Association rules.